hollow-earth/careerlens/README.md

 ### Database Design
 CareerLens uses several SQLite tables to separate jobs at different stages of the processing pipeline:

-- Companies: Maintains a record of companies encountered by CareerLens.
+- **Companies**: Maintains a record of companies encountered by CareerLens.
 This allows the application to track companies across job postings and apply company-level filtering.
-- Ingest: The initial table for job sources where job identifiers and URLs must be collected separately from retrieving the full job posting.
+- **Ingest**: The initial table for job sources where job identifiers and URLs must be collected separately from retrieving the full job posting.
-- Staging: Contains jobs with the minimum information necessary for LLM evaluation.
+- **Staging**: Contains jobs with the minimum information necessary for LLM evaluation.
 Keeping only the required data at this stage reduces unnecessary processing and context sent to the LLM.
-- Jobs: Contains job postings that have passed the filtering and evaluation stages and that the candidate should consider applying to.
-This is the final destination for successfully processed jobs.
+- **Jobs**: Contains job postings that have passed the filtering and evaluation stages and that the candidate should consider applying to.
+This is the final destination for accepted jobs.
-- Discarded: Contains jobs rejected during processing, whether through keyword filtering, company filtering, manual user dismissal, or LLM evaluation.
+- **Discarded**: Contains jobs rejected during processing, whether through keyword filtering, company filtering, manual user dismissal, or LLM evaluation.
 Keeping discarded jobs allows CareerLens to avoid repeatedly processing the same postings.

 ## Current Limitations